1/ To have completed TUTORIAL #1

 Identify the 3rd, 5th and root notes in the scale of B minor.
 Create your own chord shape anywhere you wish on the fretboard.
 Check it against the note reference chart.

-There is a small Midi file available for download link to file.
+There is a small Midi file available for download.
 It consists of three chords repeated in cycle.

 The chords are:-

 Record and playback a C major chord, an A minor chord, and a D minor chord, possibly using your PC.
 Sustained organ or brass sounds would be suitable.
-Its preferable to record them as a 3 part sequence.
-A rhythm accompaniment is not neccessary.
+It's preferable to record them as a 3 part sequence.
+A rhythm accompaniment is not necessary.

 The chord base underneath has determined the effect your playing has.
 First cheerful and then sombre.
 From a composers point of view, this is a useful bit of knowledge.
 Many songs use these major / relative-minor chords together.
 They have a special relationship.
-They share the all the same notes but shift in mood.
+They share all the same notes but there is a shift in mood.

 Whatever you manage to do, the practice will also better prepare you for the tutorials to follow, which are built upon this one, and each other.

 Tutorial #3 will introduce one more (modal) scale and introduce some advanced chords.